-The half-spin is the simplest technique to perform.
-However, remember that each technique will have multiple variations and ways.
+The half-spin is usually considered the simplest technique to perform.
+However, remember that each technique will have multiple variations.
 For example, it may be possible to perform the technique with both the pinch grip and the hammer grip.
-The results may vary depending on the grip you use, and whether you are using lightweight or heavier knives.
+The results may vary depending on your grip and whether you are using lightweight or heavier knives.

 Also, make sure that you are using a balanced knife rather than one that tends to favor the blade or the handle.
 While those knives have their place, and a professional thrower may have a specific preference, your job is to first master the basics.
 As such, a balanced blade is a one-size-fits-all approach that will allow you to perform all the basic techniques and their variations.

 The half-spin is the very first technique that you should learn once you get into the art of knife throwing.
 It is incredibly simple to perform and can be used at a variety of distances as long as you use the correct variation.